 About the trail: The Great Oaks Food Trail is known for its big-hearted family farms that take pride in the land as well as extensive food and drink makers that highlight the Polk County region’s rich soils and plentiful bounty.

 Drink: The tasting room at Bryn Mawr Vineyards in Salem has sweeping views and delicious wines, while at Benedetto Vineyards & Tasting Room, you’re likely to stumble upon the owner while meandering around the Dallas-area vineyard, wine glass in hand.
-Gilgamesh Brewing’s location in West Salem, The Woods, is a family-friendly place to unwind with a full menu of food and large selection of brewed beer.
+Gilgamesh Brewing’s location in Independence, The River, is a family-friendly place to unwind with a full menu of food and large selection of brewed beer.
 Parallel 45 Brewing has creative and original-style beers ample outdoor seating at its Independence brewery.

 Mid-Willamette Valley Food Trail